bwfiq/compose-files/README.md

 Monitor the Actions tab in your repository for logs and status of the deployments.

 # TODO

 - [x] add monitoring for container updates
+- [ ] add allow and deny to nginx confs
 - [ ] add a check for the network top level element in the compose files
 - [ ] add monitoring for swag proxy sample updates
 - [ ] add authelia for MFA